whatsim/AlligatorClip/pages/about.md

 So, BinderClip is my third content management system.

-The first, Bleedwrite was built around destroying any distinction between the site and administration, [its online here](http://bleedwrite.willruby.com/).
+The first, Bleedwrite was built around destroying any distinction between the public site and the admin panel, [its online here](http://bleedwrite.willruby.com/).
 When logged in it uses ContentEditable to make the whole site editable.
-It was fun, and very low barrier to making things, which was sort of the point, but like a gun without a safety, its sort of unwieldy, and to its detriment, its written in PHP, so at a certain point I abandoned all the back bits and just took the drag and drop and other code from the front that was worth hanging on to.
+It was fun, and very low barrier to making things, which was sort of the point, but like a gun without a safety, its sort of unwieldy, and to its detriment, its written in PHP, so at a certain point I abandoned all the back bits and just took the drag and drop and other code from the front that was worth keeping.

 The second is sort of three in one, I know doesn't that mean that BinderClip is my fifth?
 Well, not really, the next three shared a considerable amount of code and methodology, and were written concurrently for seperate projects.
 One is identitycms, which runs my portfolio on [www.willruby.com](http://www.willruby.com).
 The second is Ethic, my as yet unpublished and unused forumware that I wrote for my thesis project, documented I just realized nowhere, so I suppose I'll have to be adding that to the portfolio.
 The third is a CMS for elevator video art installations that I wrote for the agency I worked at at the time.
 These were built on node.js with mongodb backends, and [www.willruby.com](http://www.willruby.com) has been running without incident or intervention for the better part of a year.